 Your health is the top priority, so seeking medical attention right after the injury is crucial.
 Doing so also creates an official record of the harm you’ve suffered.
 Be sure to keep a detailed file of all related documents, including hospital bills, doctor’s notes, prescription receipts, and costs for any physical therapy or follow-up care.
 These records provide clear, documented proof of the extent of your injuries and the financial costs you’ve incurred as a result.
 We will carefully review these records to understand the full impact on your life and build a comprehensive claim.

-Photos and Videos of the Injury and Product
+Take Photos and Videos of Everything

 Visual evidence is incredibly powerful.
 Use your phone to take clear photos and videos as soon as you can.
 Capture the defective product from multiple angles, paying special attention to the part that malfunctioned or caused the harm.
 You should also document your injuries.
 Take pictures right after the incident and continue to take them periodically as you heal.
 This visual timeline can illustrate the severity of the injury and the recovery process in a way that words alone cannot.
 This evidence helps us tell a compelling and accurate story to insurance companies or a jury.